LUCAS® Aerobic wastewater treatment

 energy and chemical usage, leading to a lower total cost of ownership.

-Advantages LUCAS® AGS
+Advantages LUCAS® DS

 - High Settling Velocity & Surface Loading Rate